I am so glad that you are here! My name is Audrey Logan (she/her) and I'm a full spectrum doula.

 The most important quality you should be looking for in a doula is someone who you can truly connect to and feel comfortable with.
 Let's be honest, the person you hire is probably going to see you naked, so it's best to get to know them before hand.
 So here we go...

 I am an intersectional feminist and a strong reproductive justice advocate.
-I often give unsolicited statistics about birth in the U.S. to all of my friend, family or anyone else who will listen.
+I often give unsolicited statistics about birth in the U.S. to all of my friends, family or anyone else who will listen.
 I'm also really passionate about clean eating and holistic health.

 Oh and did I mention...
 I LOVE BIRTH!
 I took my original birth doula training in June of 2019 with DONA and just recently finished my full spectrum doula training with BADT.
 I am so in love with that training and how it centered teaching doulas how to serve and limit harm of BIPOC and LGBTQIA+ people